YcheLanguageStudio/PythonStudy/crypto_homework/ReadMe.md

 iter:3	|	r:1	|	q:1	 | x:5	|	y:-196
 iter:4	|	r:0	|	q:5 |  None | None

-- Answer:
+- Answer of Q1:
 the multiplicative inverse of (29 modulo 1137) is -196, since (29 * (-196)) % 1137 = 1

-##Q2 Tranposition Cipher & Substitution Cipher
+##Q2 Transposition Cipher & Substitution Cipher
 Substitution Cipher, includes a one-to-one mapping-function from the english letters domain to english letters domain.
 So it is possible to do some statistical analysis, based on the common frequency distribution of english letters, and in Q2 , we know that 20000 letters are quite enough to conduct such analysis.
-If we apply this frequency pattern analysis on the ciphertext, i.e, find a one-to-one mapping-function according to the frequency statistical data, the text which is encrypted through subsitution cipher should be readable after being decrypted by the mapping function.
+If we apply this frequency pattern analysis on the cipher-text, i.e, find a one-to-one mapping-function according to the frequency statistical data, the text which is encrypted through subsitution cipher should be readable after being decrypted by the mapping function.

 Whereas the above frequency analysis methodology does not fit for the crack of transposition cipher, since according to the definition of